-No. For an average residential customer, KUB's basic service charge is only about 16% of the total bill, so changes you make to your home or your usage habits can have a real impact on what you pay.
-For example, customers served by the KUB Round It Up program have experienced savings of up to 25% in their bills after energy efficiency improvements were made at their homes.
+No. For an average residential customer, KUB's basic service charge is only about 18% of the total bill, so changes you make to your home or your usage habits can have a real impact on what you pay.
+For example, customers served by the KUB Round It Up program have experienced savings of over 20% in their bills after energy efficiency improvements were made at their homes.